-We didn’t have Netflix or smart phones in the ’90s and sippin’ cranberry “martinis” while swaying to bar anthems like “Closing Time” by Semisonic made us pretty happy.
-If shoulder pads and a vintage Fendi baguette can feel chic again, so too can the Cosmo!
+We didn’t have Netflix or smart phones in the ’90s and sippin’ cranberry “martinis” while swaying to bar anthems like “Closing Time” by Semisonic made us pretty darn happy!

 If shoulder pads and a Fendi baguette can feel chic again, so too can the Cosmo!

 Experiment!
-The base spirit in our batch Cosmo is Ketel One Botanical Grapefruit & Rose Vodka.
+The base spirit in the Milk Punch Media batch Cosmo is Ketel One Botanical Grapefruit & Rose Vodka.
 All natural, it adds subtle floral and citrus flavor to an otherwise neutral spirit.
 Carrie Bradshaw would be obsessed!
-Cathead Honeysuckle Vodka would also work and be amazing.
+Cathead Honeysuckle Vodka would be amazing.

 Buy juice, not “cranberry cocktail” that’s loaded with added sugar.
-Look for 100 percent cranberry juice or pomegranate juice, which contain Vitamin C and high levels of antioxidants.
-For a super-skinny Cosmo, try bai Antioxidant Infusion Ipanema Pomegranate.
+Look for 100 percent cranberry juice or pomegranate juice, which contains Vitamin C and antioxidants.

-Don’t skimp here either: reach for the Grand Marnier, a Cognac-based orange liqueur.
-Cognac makes everything better!) or another liqueur that will complement.
+Don’t skimp here either: reach for the Grand Marnier, a Cognac-based orange liqueur (Cognac makes everything better!) or another liqueur that will complement.

-Don’t even think of buying lime juice in a bottle!
-With a hand squeezer, squeeze fresh lime juice.
+Don’t even think of buying bottle juice!
+Squeeze fresh lime juice.
 Well worth the small effort.
 Pro tip: Squeeze lime at the last minute before serving for best results.

 No flamed orange peel here (sorry, Dale Degroff).
 At Milk Punch Media, we garnish Cosmos with blueberries and blackberries, superfoods chosen for a little nutritional nibble and prettiness.
 A lime wheel is also totally appropriate.